-- Labor Grievances The Staff will be able to lodge their complaints relating to any difficulties they face such as working environment, or conditions or unreasonable overtime.
-The focal point for all GRM's of the project will be the Social and Environmental Specialist.
-The mechanism for workers' GRM is described in detail in the LMP. - Beneficiary GRM A GRM for beneficiaries has already been established for the project.
-The PMU will treat grievances seriously and take timely and appropriate action in response.
-Information about the existence of the grievance mechanism will be readily available to all project workers.
+- Labor Grievances This GRM can be used by Staff to lodge their complaints relating to any difficulties they face such as working environment, or conditions or unreasonable overtime.
+The focal point for this GRM will be the Social and Environmental Specialist.
+The mechanism for workers' GRM is described in detail in the LMP. - Beneficiary GRM The well functioning GRM used by the COVID-19 Emergency Income Support Project (CEISP) will be used by the SAILS project.
+Applicants can submit their grievances via the job centre portal or Government Callcenter (1500).
+The Safeguard team will ensure that grievances are dealt in a timely manner.
+The project will also comply with Covid19 Health and Safety guidelines and adopt a Sexual Exploitation and Abuse/Sexual Harassment (SEA/SH) Code of Conduct for all project workers including training providers to comply with.